xioulin/pythonForMBAs/README.markdown

+This is a jupyter noteboook analytics project utilizing some techniques from Python for MBAs

-This is a Jupyter Notebook project utilizing a used car dataset from Kaggle for cars. (https://www.kaggle.com/datasets/ander289386/cars-germany?resource=download)
+This is a Jupyter Notebook project utilizing a [used car dataset from Kaggle for cars.](https://www.kaggle.com/datasets/ander289386/cars-germany?resource=download)

-For a screen recorded walk through, please check out my youtube page: https://www.youtube.com/@pkc-Steelkilt,
+For a screen recorded walk through, please check out [my youtube page](https://www.youtube.com/@pkc-Steelkilt.

 1. Exploratory Data Analysis and Visualization
 •	Basic data exploration and visualization